 I’ve heard this question being asked multiple times, in forums, blog posts and every single client that doesn’t trust the performance of the Power BI desktop app.
-I’ve set myself the challenge to finding this out, while exploring the versatility of Power Query M language.
+So I’ve set myself the challenge to find this out while exploring the versatility of Power Query M language.

 One of the most powerful data structures that M has in its arsenal is the List.
 I’ll start by creating a simple list of numbers.